12 February 2019 by David Ward

 Whether it’s the old-world charm, the luxurious surroundings and service, or the incredible sense of place, rail travel remains one of the most sophisticated and sought after modes of transport around.We’ve scoured every continent to come up with our pick of the world’s best rail holidays.
 Each is a masterclass in luxury and pampering, with varied itineraries and individual attention meaning the options for enjoyment are endless.
 Here, our team of luxury rail specialists have picked out their favourites.

 Sleek, elegant and ultra-comfortable, the Blue Train cossets passengers in all the luxury and service of a 5-star hotel.
 Operating regular services between Pretoria and Cape Town, its southbound route stops at the historic town of Kimberley, famous for its massive diamond mine, the Big Hole, and its siege in the Second Boer War, while its northbound route visits the old colonial town of Matjiesfontein.
 And, perhaps best of all, it's easily incorporated into a longer South Africa holiday, whether that's with a stay in the verdant Cape Winelands, a self-drive along the famous Garden Route or a Big-Five safari in the Kruger National Park.

 Recalling the opulence of Rajasthani royalty, this luxury train is India's answer to the Venice Simplon-Orient-Express: modelled on the luxurious railway cars of old with richly decorated interiors and service-proud staff.
-Travelling between Delhi and Mumbai, via Agra, Ranthambore National Park and through the desert-edges of the former royal state of Rajasthan, usually at night to allow full days of sightseeing in magical cities such as Jaipur, Udaipur, Jaisalmer and Jodhpur, the journey is a lavish experience with luncheons arranged in former maharajas palaces and richly decorated elephants and entertainers regularly greeting the train’s arrival.
+Travelling between Delhi and Mumbai, via Agra, Ranthambore National Park and through the desert-edges of the former royal state of Rajasthan, full days of sightseeing take in magical cities such as Jaipur, Udaipur, Jaisalmer and Jodhpur.
+The journey itself is a lavish experience with luncheons arranged in former maharajas palaces and richly decorated elephants and entertainers regularly greeting the train’s arrival.

 Machu Picchu and Lake Titicaca, highlights of any visit to Peru, are linked by rail via Cusco along some of the world’s highest and most scenic tracks.
 Enjoy three days exploring fortresses, markets and valleys before riding the Hiram Bingham train to Machu Picchu.Then take the Andean Explorer to Puno on the shores of Lake Titicaca, a stunning 10-hour journey past grazing llamas and high Andean villages.
-It's an unforgettable part of any holiday toP
+It's an unforgettable part of any luxury Peru holiday.

 For more than a century, travellers have taken Trans-Siberian trains across the vast expanses of Russia and Mongolia, yet never in such luxury as they can aboard the Golden Eagle.
 The route itself is one of the world’s greatest, travelling 6,000 miles (one third of the way around the world) from Moscow, over the Urals, across the Russian steppes, along the shore of the world’s deepest lake, down into Mongolia and then east to Vladivostok.